KTRDeveloper/charity-dao/docs/index.md

 ![Proposal page on Tally](./images/tally_proposal_page.png)

 6. To vote, each member must go to the CharityDAO home page, click on “Proposals” and select the proposal in the proposal list.
 The proposal page will then load, and the user can cast his/her vote by clicking on the “Vote onchain” button and choosing from the options.
-Connect with at least two of the accounts specified in the _.env_ and vote for the proposal to be validated.
+Connect with at least two of the accounts specified in the _.env_ and vote in favor of the proposal.
 Please note that to allow quick testing, we've set the voting time to roughly 15 minutes.
-Hense, vote should be cast within this timeframe in order to pass.
-It is adviced not to set the voting period to less than 8 minutes since the Tally indexer can take up to 8 minutes to reflect state changes on the blockchain.
+Hence, vote should be cast within this timeframe in order to pass.
+It is advised not to set the voting period to less than 8 minutes since the Tally indexer can take up to 8 minutes to reflect state changes on the blockchain.

 ![Voting on Tally](./images/tally_voting.png)

 7. Once the voting period has elapsed, if quorum has been reached and the majority has voted in favor, then the proposal is validated and can be inserted into the queue for execution.
 This can be done by any member by clicking on the “Queue” button which has replaced the “Vote onchain” button.
-Once inserted in the queue, the proposal must be executed by clicking on “Execute”, which replaces the “Queue” button.
-When execution is complete, you can return to the home page with the same account as above and check that the number of tokens has increased from 50 to 70.
+Once inserted in the queue, the proposal must be executed by clicking on “Execute”, which replaced the “Queue” button.
+When execution is complete, you can return to the home page with the same account as above and check that the number of tokens has increased from 50 to 70, that is, the transfer of  20 CHT was effective.

 ![Result after proposal execution](./images/tally_after_proposal_execution.png)

 ## Wrap-up

-In this article, we used a charity organization as a practical example to demonstrate the development, deployment, and operation of a Decentralized Autonomous Organization (DAO).
+In this article, we used a charitable organization as a practical example to demonstrate the development, deployment, and operation of a Decentralized Autonomous Organization (DAO).
 We implemented the DAO in Solidity using the Openzeppelin library, deployed it to the Sepolia testnet, and verified the deployed contracts on Etherscan for further transparency.
 Finally, Tally was employed to demonstrate the operational aspects of the DAO.

 ### Acknowledgements
-Many thanks to [Ethereum Foundation](https://ethereum.foundation/) which allowed me through the [Devcon Scholars Program](https://nxbn.ethereum.foundation/scholars) to attend [Devcon 7 SEA](https://devcon.org/).
+Many thanks to the [Ethereum Foundation](https://ethereum.foundation/) which allowed me through the [Devcon Scholars Program](https://nxbn.ethereum.foundation/scholars) to attend [Devcon 7 SEA](https://devcon.org/).
 Most of the things presented in this article are what I learned during the Devcon Scholars Program and the Devcon 7 SEA.